privatecoder/spanish-pvpc-holidays/README.md

 1. Download CSV from Seguridad Social.
    - Source endpoint: `https://www.seg-social.es/wps/PA_POINCALAB/CalendarioServlet`
+   - Important: this endpoint returns national holidays for the **current year only**.
 2. Optionally load national holidays from `python-holidays` (`holidays.country_holidays("ES", years=[...])`).
 3. Normalize holiday names so CSV and `python-holidays` variants map to the same canonical names.
 4. Exclude holidays that fall on Saturday/Sunday.